Looking for the best things to do in Fuerteventura, Spain? In this article, I will walk you through our top tips.

 1. Roll Around the Sand Dunes in Corralejo Natural Park

 Best known for its golden sand beaches, Corralejo Natural Park is one of the best places to take in Fuerteventura’s stunning beauty.
 This protected area is full of rolling sand dunes just behind a beach that imitates a desert landscape – and it was created completely naturally!

 There are plenty of places to explore in the area like the road between the beach and dunes which offers spectacular views and the landscape near the sea with mountains and volcanoes in the background.

-It’s no wonder Corralejo is one of Fuerteventura’s top attractions as it provides the most stellar contrast of nature’s wonders.
-You have plush golden sand, aquamarine water, and dark volcanic rock scattered throughout.
+It’s no wonder Corralejo is one of Fuerteventura’s top attractions as the sand dunes are absolutely stunning The You have plush golden sand, aquamarine water, and dark volcanic rock scattered throughout.

-For a little bit of adventure here, consider taking a dune buggy tour which takes you all around the dunes in the park and then off road to other amazing spots on the island.
+For a little bit of adventure here, consider taking a sand dunes buggy tour which takes you all around the dunes in the park and then off road to other amazing spots on the island.

 As far as sheer beauty goes, it doesn’t get much better than Sotavento Beach.
 In fact, the perfection of this place is so well-regarded that it appears on postcards for Fuerteventura, showing off the crystal clear lagoons and thrilling backdrop of rolling hills and volcanic rock formations.

 Located in the south of the island, Sotavento Beach is filled with other small beaches that are perfect for enjoying a day in the sun or an afternoon out on the water.
 Head to Playa de la Barca for the best views and to watch wind and kite surfers shred the waves.

 Other popular beaches to visit is Playa del Castillo which is located in the West Coast of Fuerteventura.
 Playa del Castillo is a stunning beach and is worth visiting as well.